 - Fire extinguisher

-While you’re feeling organised, give your car insurance the once-over, too.
-Call Complete Cover Group for a quote and see if we can save you money on your renewal.
+While you’re feeling organised, give your car insurance the once-over too, and see if we can save you money on your renewal.